kalnajslab-org/StratoCore_LPC/README.md

 code, including the main board program, in the same `libraries/` directory where the Arduino IDE keeps its libraries.
 This will simplify the build environment.

+*Note: The original repository was kalnajslab/LPC.
+The original checkin was 22-Aug-2019.
+A bit of code devlopment continued after that, but was not submitted to the repo.
+The repo was updated with those modifications on 01-Jun-2024.
+The repo was then forked and renamed to MisterMartin/StratoCore_LPC.
+Eventually it will be transferred back to kalnajslab/.*

 ## 1. Installation